 Most people ask me how far is Tel Aviv from Jerusalem and I tell them that it takes around 40-55 minutes depending on the mode of transportation.
 One of the cheapest ways is to book a Sherut for around 80 Shekels.
 Alternatively, you can take the public transportation or even take a cab for 200 Shekels from Tel Aviv to Jerusalem.
 There are many Jerusalem tours from Tel Aviv and that is another option to consider.

 But I chose the easiest option.
 If you are a guest of one of the Abraham Hostels or not, you have an option of taking a shuttle between their hostels.
 This cost you only about 25 Shekels and runs on a daily basis between Tel Aviv and Jerusalem.
 It goes from Tel Aviv to Jerusalem at 3:30 PM every day.
 The same shuttle is available to their Nazareth hostel as well.
 Abraham Tours definitely know how to make their guests happy.
+There are also many day trips you can do from Tel Aviv.

 I hope you enjoyed all my Tel Aviv pictures.
 I definitely want to go back one day to add to more of my Tel Aviv itinerary.
 Till then I will keep daydreaming about the time I spent in Tel Aviv.